Constructive Conflict Initiative*

 - Develop a Positive-Sum, Win-Win Economy – We need an economy that generates meaningful and dignified work for all and then equitably distributes the product of that work.
-The key to getting ahead can't simply be taking something from somebody else.
+The key to getting ahead can't simply be to find a clever way to take something from somebody else.

-The "Find Out More" inset box at the top of this page provides links to much more information about the Initiative.
+The "Find Out More" inset box at the top of this page provides links to much more information including options for participating and helping to shape the Initiative.

 We Need Your Help

 For the Initiative to be successful, we need your help in strengthening, promoting, and financing it.
 More importantly, we need you to take an active part in efforts to meet the above challenges.
 As a start, please let us know either privately or publically on our discussion board 1) what you think about this effort, 2) how you think it might be strengthened, 3) who else is doing related work and should be invited to participate, 4) what next steps would be most effective, and 5) whether you would be interested in getting involved in some way.
 We would also greatly appreciate any financial support you might be able to provide.
 We are doing this preliminary work on a meager (and mostly "pro bono") budget and could really use some modest contributions to defray inevitable expenses.